 - Played to good effect in the Gunslinger Girl anime when Triela suffers from her period.
 She has intense cramps and implied nausea, made worse by the fact that she is forbidden pain killers by the Agency because of her conditioning.
 The irritation arises naturally when her pain is compounded by the attitude of her handler and their target.

-- In Neon Genesis Evangelion, Asuka is not amused of having periods every months, and adding to the fact, that Shinji has surpassed her, she's even in a worse mood than she is usual.
+- In Neon Genesis Evangelion, Asuka is not amused by having periods every month, and adding to that the fact that Shinji has surpassed her, she's in an even worse mood than usual.

 - In the Sisterhood Of Steel graphic novel, Boronwe: Daughter of Death, Boronwe's friend and roomate Dindra is bitching about her period while they're playing a board game.
 Boronwe sardonically asks why it is that Dindra seems to suffer the worst cramps whenever she's losing the game but is perfectly fine when she's winning.

 - In the My Little Pony: Friendship Is Magic Fan Fic A Voice Among The Strangers, the main human character gets hit with this really hard with her first period in Equestria.
 The fact that there is a language barrier between her and the ponies, and like real horses don't bleed out the crotch when it happens (most likely twice per year) leads to some confusion.
 The fact that she was under emotional turmoil justifies it, as she mentions to herself that she hadn't had cramps this bad since she was a teenager, and she's never been that emotional, period.